simplenetes-io/simplenetes_io/docs/PROVISIONING.md

 ### Backdoor host

 If your cloud vendor provided you with an existing super user, add the options `--super-user-name=given` and `--super-user-keyfile=path`.
-Is is fine to have the keyfile stored outside the cluster repo.
+It is fine to have the keyfile stored outside the cluster repo.
-Relative paths are relative to the host directory inside the cluster repo, for example `../../secret-keys/id_rsa` gives you the possibility to store keys in a sibling directory to the cluster repo directory.
+Relative paths are relative to the host directory inside the cluster repo.
+For example `../../secret-keys/id_rsa` gives you the possibility to store keys in a sibling directory to the cluster repo directory.

 Setting the key paths as a way to keep keys outside of the cluster repo can be desirable in many situations for increased security.